 Q. Can students go off campus?
 Can students travel or go home on weekends/holidays?

 A. Students can go off campus to local destinations whenever they have free time in their schedule, provided that they travel in pairs and follow check-out procedures.
-Due to UWC ISAK Japan’s full academic and co-curricular program, travel to locations outside the Karuizawa area is currently limited to once per month, and parent and school permission are required.
+Travel to locations outside the Karuizawa area requires parent and school permission.
 Students are welcome to go home during longer holiday breaks.

 Q. Can students remain on campus during the summer and winter breaks?

 A. UWC ISAK Japan’s residences are closed during winter break.
 Students who are not able to return home during winter break are assisted in making alternate arrangements for the winter break period.
-The residences remain open during spring break.
+The residences remain open during fall and spring break.
 Students are expected to return home during the long summer break between June and August.

 Q. When does the UWC ISAK Japan school year begin?

 A. Students arrive on campus in late August, and classes begin in early September, after Orientation Week.
 The school year concludes in early June.
 Please see our school calendar for more information.